Rohan Shah

-Rohan Shah (born 29 December 1994) is an Indian actor, known for his role as Mandy in Ishaan on Disney Channel India and Agham Neil Khanna in Itna Karo Na Mujhe Pyaar on Sony TV.
+Rohan Shah (born 29 December 1994) is an Indian actor, known for his role as Mandy in Ishaan: Sapno Ko Awaaz De on Disney Channel India and Agham Neil Khanna in Itna Karo Na Mujhe Pyaar on Sony TV.
 He played the lead role of Vivek in the 2020 Bollywood film Hacked along with Hina Khan.
 He is also associated with the YouTube channel FilterCopy, with whom he acts frequently for their short films.

 Career

 Rohan made his debut with television commercial ads in the year 2001.
-Apart from those, he started doing various films and TV shows like Boogie Woogie, Ishaan, Humse Hai Liife, V The Serial, Gumrah: End of Innocence, and others.
+Apart from those, he started doing various films and TV shows like Boogie Woogie, Ishaan: Sapno Ko Awaaz De, Humse Hai Liife, V The Serial, Gumrah: End of Innocence, and others.